marcj/angular-es6-annotations/README.md

 directives, controllers and filter with annotations at your angular module.

+You can find the Typescript version of this library here: https://github.com/marcj/angular-typescript-decorators

 ## Benefits

 Using the DI of Angular with ecmascript 6 classes is usually a PITA.
 You have several ways to inject services: